 Pension plans also have investment policies that provide guidelines for making investment management decisions.
-The Plan's investment policy is to invest up to 60% of the Plan's assets in stocks and to invest the rest of the Plan's assets in fixed income instruments such as bonds and interest-bearing cash.
+The Plan's investment policy is to invest in a diversified portfolio of assets that will maximize investment return over the long term while minimizing investment return volatility and maintaining sufficient liquidity to pay Plan benefits and administrative expenses.